Haehnchen/crypto-trading-bot/README.md

 cp conf.json.dist conf.json
 ```

-Create a new sqlite data base
+Create a new sqlite database use bot.sql scheme to create the tables
 ```
-# use bot.sql scheme to create the tables
 sqlite3 bot.db < bot.sql
 ```